RyannosaurusRex/ryanhayes.net/src/content/2018-07-27-how-to-run-docker-windows-containers-with-mcafee-endpoint-security.md

-Ok, fine, that's&#8230;that's not good but there's no other way to run full framework .NET apps without it a WindowsServerCore container, so I can get past that.
+Ok, fine, that's&#8230;that's not good but there's no other way to run full framework .NET apps inside Docker without it being in a WindowsServerCore container, so it's something I'll have to live with for now.

 ## Installing Docker and gotchas

 Installing Docker on Windows with McAfee is pretty straightforward.
 This was the first time I'd installed it in a couple years, so I was pleasantly surprised when the entire thing was pretty seamless.
-The wizard created the necessary docker-users security group and added me to it and has a pretty nice interface now.
+The wizard created the necessary docker-users security group and added me to it and has a pretty nice interface.
 There were a few initial setup steps that were unclear I had to lookup, though:

-  1. **You need to add your user to the Hyper-V Administrators group.** For whatever reason, the Docker for Windows installation created the docker-users group and added me there, but didn't to the existing Hyper-V Administrators group. 🤷
+  1. **You need to add your user to the Hyper-V Administrators group.** For whatever reason, the Docker for Windows installation created the docker-users group and added me there, but didn't to the existing Hyper-V Administrators group. 🤷 This could be McAfee preventing the proper setup, but there were no error messages that I saw in the output related to this.

   2. **When building a docker container via the command line interface (Docker CLI)**, the login information is different from what you use to log into the website.
 The website accepts you username OR your email address (I use my email address), but **the CLI will only accept your username, and not the email address.**  It also doesn't tell you why the login fails, so just get in a habit of using your username.